antarticuno/task_manager/README.md

 When a manager is directed to create a new assignment, the available users to assign to is prefiltered to only members of the manager's organization (1 level deep).
 Furthermore, attempts to create assignments in which non-managers are the assigner will fail.

+-- Version 3 Additions --
+Time blocks now display as the server's local time rather than as UTC datetime.

+Invalid end times (i.e. an end time before a start time) are rejected updates on the front end.

+Users can now make themselves managers from the create user page.

+Managers have the ability to edit other users (at this time, they can edit other managers as well, including updating their roles unfortunately).